Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/610872-ChallengeQuestion.md

 The provided segmentation labels have values of 1 for NCR, 2 for ED, 4 for ET, and 0 for everything else.
 The participants are called to upload their method in a containerized way for evaluation (Submission Tutorial).

-> See the [RSNA/ASNR/MICCAI BraTS homepage](https://www.med.upenn.edu/cbica/brats2021/) for details about task 2.
+> **Note**: Task 2 is being hosted on [Kaggle](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/overview).
+See the [Kaggle](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/overview) page or the [RSNA/ASNR/MICCAI BraTS homepage](https://www.med.upenn.edu/cbica/brats2021/) for details about task 2.

 ### Challenge Data